kruserr/hygg/README.md

 - [x] Auto saving progress
 - [x] Integrated command line with vim like commands
 - [x] Server to sync progress and books
+- [ ] Text selection and yanking
+- [ ] Execute commands from yanked text
 - [ ] Text highlighting with server sync
+- [ ] Offline PWA web client
 - [ ] Start screen to show overview of books and progress
 - [ ] Full test suite
 - [ ] CI / CD pipelines
 - [ ] Minimal build feature flag, for only basic converters, no server integration and no ai
 - [ ] Image to ascii art converter
 - [ ] Natural sounding ai voice model for text to speech narration
-- [ ] Run all inference directly in rust
+- [ ] Run all inference directly in rust no external runtime deps
-- [ ] Offline PWA web client
 - [ ] Support more ebook and document formats